 Avoid ‘Switching Time’

-Jed Weinstein, of WCMG Events, turned me onto a great article by Tony Schwartz and Catherine McCarthy in the Harvard Business Review called “Manage Your Energy, Not Your Time”.
-The authors identify a number of tactical suggestions for productivity improvements, and after tracking them through a group of loan officers at Wachovia, found that the group that implemented their methods improved performance by over 20% vs. the control group.
+An interesting article by Tony Schwartz and Catherine McCarthy in the Harvard Business Review called “Manage Your Energy, Not Your Time” identifies a number of tactical suggestions for productivity improvements, and after tracking them through a group of loan officers at Wachovia, found that the group that implemented their methods improved performance by over 20% vs. the control group.

 One of their suggestions is to avoid distractions.
 They found that “a temporary shift in attention from one task to another—stopping to answer an e-mail or take a phone call, for instance—increases the amount of time necessary to finish the primary task by as much as 25%, a phenomenon known as “switching time.”
 It’s far more efficient to fully focus for 90 to 120 minutes, take a true break, and then fully focus on the next activity.”